gamemanual0/gm0/source/docs/robot-design/active-intake/index.rst

 Active Intake
 =============
 There’s one main rule when it comes to intakes in FTC: you need one.
 Before diving in, what *is* an intake in the first place?

+Intake
-    An intake is a mechanism designed to pick up game elements using some component of rotational motion powered by a motor.
+    A mechanism designed to pick up game elements using some component of rotational motion powered by a motor.

 An intake is differentiated from a claw as an intake does not grasp individual game elements using a pinching motion, but rather sucks the element in through a variety of means such as wheels, tubes, etc.

 There are multiple parts of an effective intake: intake geometry, intake type and material, and speed.